kevinyswong/kevinyswong.github.io/index.md

 that comes with the hardware of a human body.
 As time has passed, I have realized that the dynamics of wealth are similar to the dynamics of addiction.
 The more you have, the more you need.
-Whereas once a single beer was enough to achieve a feeling of calm, now you find that you can’t stop at six.
-Likewise, if you move up from coach to business to first class, you won’t want to go back to coach.
-And once you’ve flown private, wild horses will never drag you through a public airport terminal again.
+Whereas once a single beer was enough to achieve a feeling of calm, now you find that you can't stop at six.
+Likewise, if you move up from coach to business to first class, you won't want to go back to coach.
+And once you've flown private, wild horses will never drag you through a public airport terminal again.
 Comforts, once gained, become necessities.
 And if enough of those comforts become necessities, you eventually peel yourself away from any kind of common feeling with the rest of humanity.
-The older I’ve gotten and the more clearly I’ve understood these things, the more the impulse to betray my own class has taken charge of my judgment.
-What’s shocking about the ProPublica report is not just that the tax bills are so low, but that these billionaires can live with themselves.
+The older I've gotten and the more clearly I've understood these things, the more the impulse to betray my own class has taken charge of my judgment.
+What's shocking about the ProPublica report is not just that the tax bills are so low, but that these billionaires can live with themselves.
 </blockquote>